Mostly Resilient

 Commercial Pilots are somewhat more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Commercial piloting is "Mostly Resilient" because the core job — safely flying passengers and making real-time decisions under pressure — still requires the kind of human judgment, communication, and accountability that AI simply can't replicate yet.
-On top of that, strong legal protections are in place: Congress passed a law in early 2026 requiring at least two qualified pilots in the cockpit of every U.
+Commercial pilots are labeled "Mostly Resilient" because the core job, safely flying passengers and making real-time decisions in unpredictable situations, still requires human judgment, communication, and accountability that AI simply cannot replace.
+Federal law now requires at least two qualified pilots in the cockpit on all U.

 Read full analysis